CKOB (AM)

+History

+On December 21, 1973, Martin Burns on behalf of a company to be incorporated (OBCI) received approval from the CRTC to operate a new English-language AM radio station at Renfrew.

 The station was launched in 1974.
 The three original founders of CKOB were Marty Burns, Terry Sammon and James Donnohue.
-CKOB was sold to Jamie Pole in 1981.
+The station was owned by Opeongo Broadcasting Co.
+Ltd. CKOB was sold to Jamie Pole in 1981.

 Richard Armitage (program director) managed early 1980s announcers such as Bob Rose (sports director), Rick Niemi (music director), Gerard "Gerry" Gava and Brother Lee Nelson as they entertained the Ottawa Valley region with an assortment of cross-country, middle-of-the-road and adult contemporary music.
 The station was semi-automated between midnight and six in the morning playing back pre-recorded music from a simple reel-to-reel logger machine running at 3/32 inches per second.

 Live local lunch time phone-in shows such as In the Mayor's Chair, hosted by then news director Terry Horner or Derek Neil put the listener directly in touch with the presiding mayor (Audrey Green) in an open forum to discuss topics of the day.
 Cathy Warren hosted the daily talk show.

 In 1984, Jamie Pole launched sister station CKOA in Arnprior, with 250 watts, and one of the most modern solid state transmitters available at the time.
 The transmitter was the first of its type to be used in the Ottawa Valley and was 100% Canadian made.
 Peter DeWolf managed the new Arnprior station.
 The two station POLE network was then known "Ottawa Valley Radio".